cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 <br/>

 ### Learning and Predicting
-Now we can run our CNN predictor, provided with the desired learning duration:
+Now we can run our CNN predictor, provided with the data and the desired learning duration:

 ![alt text](images/epochs.png)